UncertainProd/FnF-Spritesheet-and-XML-Maker/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Which version was it on?**
+The version number of the tool this bug was found on.

 **Application ran from exe or from source?**
  - OS:
  - Was the application run from source or was it the executable from gamebanana?